The feminine beauty of water

-KOCHI: Recently released music video Jalam The Elixir of Life on water and environment conservation— is grabbing attention on YouTube.
+CHENNAI: The recently-released music video Jalam The Elixir of Life on water and environment conservation is grabbing attention on YouTube.
 Composed by Dr Aiswarya R Rao, an academician, musician and independent artist, the song portrays the inherent connection between water and the feminine.

 Many eminent musicians such as violinist Roopa Revathi, flautist Josy Alappuzha, veena player Dharmatheerthan and sitarist Sreeja Rajendran have collaborated with the duo for Jalam.
 The music video is directed by Adarsh N Krishna.
 The choreography and dance performance by Sen Jansen and Hridya Biju enhances the lyrics and the beauty of the video, filled with serene greenery.